A geometric and combinatorial view of weighted voting: Weighted and linear games as partially ordered sets

 \subsection{An ordering on coalitions}

-We label a coalition of voters by listing the indices of the voters represented in the coalition as a decreasing sequence.
-For example, the coalition formed by voters $\v{5}, \v{4}$, and $\v{2}$ is denoted $\{5,4,2\}$ or merely $542$ when clear.
+We label a coalition of players by listing the indices of the players represented in the coalition as a decreasing sequence.
+For example, the coalition formed by players $\v{5}, \v{4}$, and $\v{2}$ is denoted $\{5,4,2\}$ or merely $542$ when clear.